khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 Either way, predicting my preference for world state ordering requires a model of _me_.
 But that's not what LLMs are.
 LLMs are trained on massive datasets of human behavior -- they're models of _humans in aggregate_, not models of specific individuals.
 An LLM can only be aligned with me insofar as I happen to align with the aggregate patterns in its training data.

 This is why agentic coding currently requires such finesse in context and prompting.
 Without context, an LLM essentially returns "what would humans typically write here": a prediction grounded in aggregate patterns.
 To get what _I_ want, I have to condition those probabilities through context: "You're an experienced Kotlin developer.
 Here's the current codebase.
 Here's the function you're writing.
 Now, given all that, what comes next?"
-I'm conditioning the model to shift from aggregate human patterns toward my specific situation and goals.
+I'm conditioning the model to shift from aggregate patterns in its corpus toward my specific situation and goals.
 In a very real sense, prompting and context engineering _is_ alignment.

 It's worth noting that LLMs work as well as they do for programming precisely because "what a typical software engineer would do" often aligns with what I want.
 Code has conventions, shared patterns, established best practices.
 So I can typically get what I want with the right context.
 But this will start to break down for less conventional tasks, or domains where preferences diverge more (like individual values!).